I distinctly remember the first time I realized that I was in the significant minority in a STEM class.

 I was in my high school AP Physics class with 3 girls (myself included) and 12 boys.
 One of my female classmates pointed it out to me – “Where are all the other girls?”

-Even though my journey didn’t feature many female role models, I was able to push through.
-Now through Breakout Mentors I have the opportunity to inspire the next generation.
+Even though there was a gender gap and my journey didn’t feature many female role models, I was able to push through.
+Now through Breakout Mentors I have the opportunity to inspire the next generation of STEM students.

 No Matter How Few Girls, We Support Each Other

 When my friend pointed out the gender imbalance, I realized that we were doing something really important.
 We were allowing ourselves to pursue what we found exciting and challenging, even when there wasn’t the same amount of social support as there was for our male classmates.